How Accounting Firms Grow Revenue Beyond Tax Season

 This article provides general marketing guidance only.
 It is not accountancy, tax, or financial advice.
 For advice specific to your practice, consult a qualified accountant or tax adviser.

 Most accounting firms face the same structural problem: a frantic January-to-April, then months of quiet.
-According to ICAEW's Practice Management Survey 2024, the average UK accounting firm generates 60-70% of its annual fee income during the self-assessment and year-end filing window.
+In our experience, the average UK accounting firm generates the large majority of its annual fee income during the self-assessment and year-end filing window.
 That concentration creates cash flow stress, staff burnout, and a ceiling on growth that cannot be broken through by acquiring more tax clients alone.

 The firms that break through this ceiling have made a deliberate shift.
 They have repositioned from compliance-led practices to advisory-led businesses that happen to do compliance work.
 The difference in revenue profile is significant.